State Benefit·New York·🎓Education & Training

 $450 per year for children of deceased veterans, veterans with 40%+ SC disability, MIA, or POW.

-Apply directly through the official New York agency.
+Apply through the official New York agency.

 Eligibility